JS-2005/QRCode-Generator/README.md

 This code is made up of HTML, CSS And JavaScript which allow users to generate QR code based on the text entered.

-## Website URL
+## Page URL

-The code is published through github page.
+This code had been published with Github Page.

 Click [here](https://js-2005.github.io/QRCode-Generator/) to visit the site.